evebyte/markdownPreviewer/README.md

-# Calculator App
+# Markdown Previewer

-Markdown previewer.
+Write your markdown in the editor and see it rendered in the preview.

 Created with React and Tailwind CSS.